raven-dev-ops/E-Commerce_Backend/README.md

 >
 > **Private forks or other private copies of this repository are not allowed** for any purpose.
 Any fork or clone that the owner expressly permits must remain public and clearly reference this repository.

+## Project Documentation Tasks

+The following documentation items are still outstanding for this repository:

+- `timeline.md` — project chronology and major milestones.
+- `roadmap.md` — upcoming work and long-term direction.
+- `wiki.md` — central wiki-style overview linking to other documentation.

 ## Quickstart for Contributors

 > Only collaborators who have received explicit written permission from the owner may contribute.
 Do **not** create private forks or private copies of this repository.